“Sindy really has it all”

 The coffee table was made of white plastic with a faux smoked glass top also made of plastic with a moulded “Sindy” logo in the bottom right-hand corner.
 This tea set came with settings for two and consisted of a re-styled contemporary plastic tea or coffee pot and lid, milk jug and sugar bowl.
 There were two teacups, saucers and plates.
 And we see for the first time that Sindy all time favourite, a chocolate cake with two removable portions with a cake stand.
 As you can see this 1978 Sindy cake had a frosted top.
 The coffee pot, milk jug and two saucers had a moulded “Sindy” underneath.
 The teacups and cake plate had a mould Sindy “S” underneath.

-We have not seen the blue and white crockery shown in the Pedigree literature, ours is original and is sunshine yellow (tangerine) and white, similar to some of the crockery used for Sindy's 'Bedside Table'.
-It is unknown as to whether any cutlery such as knives and teaspoons came with this set.
+We have not seen the blue and white crockery shown in the Pedigree literature, ours is original and is sunshine yellow (tangerine) and white, similar to some of the crockery used for Sindy’s ‘Bedside Table’.
+The coffee pot, milk jug, and sugar bowl were redesigned and the cake plate was a new introduction.
+We don’t know what cutlery such as knives and teaspoons came with this set.
 If you know please tell us and we will update this description.
 We know that there were other tangerine and white colour combinations for the coffee set.

 The first of Sindy’s new mini scenesetters.